 Next up…an Ikea Rast!
-You can’t have a post about painted furniture projects without a Rast…and you have to do something at some point with an Ikea Rast if you’re a DIY blogger!
+You can’t have an article about painted furniture projects without a Rast…and you have to do something at some point with an Ikea Rast if you’re a DIY blogger!
 I painted it in an off-white and added a geometric triangle design on the sides.

 I later added a stained wooden top for this piece, too.
-For more on this project, check out my post about Making Over an Ikea Rast.
+For more on this project, check out my tutorial about Making Over an Ikea Rast.